Originally posted on 03/13/2019

 Cracks in basement walls and floors might as well be “welcome” signs for leaks.
 As water gathers in one area, the pressure on moisture also increases.
 With higher pressure, the water tries to move and thus pushes into a basement through cracks.

 Cracks are one of the most common home repair issues.
 Even if you only dry an area and add caulk, make sure to patch up any cracks as quickly as possible.
-As soon as you can, get a contractor out to repair the cracks.
+Get a contractor out to repair the cracks as soon as you can.
 We recommend you invest in proper crack repair to help yourself avoid more substantial fees.

 Unclog Stuffed Drains